chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/Reynolds1000-zoom.png

 On the contrary of what we saw in the :math:`Re = 100` case, it is clearly noticeable that there is much less diffusion within the flow.
 This is once more coherent with the theory.
 The same eddy as mentioned in the previous section is still present, but grows as the Reynolds number is increased.
 Furthermore, a second principal eddy can be seen adjacent to the top wall in the range :math:`x \in [25,37]`.
 This "oscillating flow" characteristic is expected of a higher Reynolds flow such as this one.
 Finally, the :math:`x_r` variable is evaluated visually at :math:`x_r \simeq 12.5` (:math:`x \simeq 27.5`).
-By using the same Python algorithm as before, we obtain :math:`x_r = 12.637` as a precise numerical result.
+By using the same Python code as before, we obtain :math:`x_r = 12.637` as a precise numerical result.

 Validation and comparison